 Duct leakage reduces the air quantities at terminal points unless the total air quantity is adjusted to compensate.
 Leakage should be considered a transmission loss in duct systems.
 The farther air is conveyed the greater the loss will be.
 Key variables that affect the amount of leakage are;

 i.
-Static pressure, not dynamic pressure.
+Static pressure.
 (The higher the pressure the more leakage will occur.)

 iii.
 The openings in the duct surface (the major contributors are joints and seams although access doors, rod penetrations and fastener penetrations also contribute).